Witherby Publishing Group: Awards

-Charitable Trust and Scholarships
+Charitable trust and scholarships

 In 2020, the company funded two publishing scholarships with Edinburgh Napier University and the University of Stirling.
 In 2021, the company offered a scholarship for an MLitt in Publishing Studies at the Stirling University Centre for International Publishing and Communication.

 The company manages a charitable trust which provides funds for sport, arts and education in Scotland.
 In 2010, the trust paid for sports equipment for children in Malawi.
 In 2019, the trust lead fundraising efforts to provide a gift of a new Steinway piano to St Mary's Music School in the West End of Edinburgh.
 For Christmas 2020, the trust funded the Witherby Arts Festival to support emerging musicians in Scotland.
 In June 2021, the trust supported the summer camp of the Royal Scottish National Orchestra (RSNO).
 In September 2021, the trust donated £4,000 to the community Cairngorm Biathlon & Nordic Ski Club.
 In December 2021, the trust celebrated reaching £1,000,000 of charitable giving since 2011.

 In March 2023, the trust donated £105,000 to provide scholarships and bursaries for students from rural backgrounds to attend the University of the Highlands and Islands.
+In August 2023, the trust sponsored a summer music festival to support emerging artists at the Eden Court Theatre in Inverness.

+Research Ships

 MV Astra

 In 2020, Witherbys purchased MV Astra, a 24 metre Finnish-Swedish ice class rescue ship (formerly operated as the lead vessel of the Swedish Sea Rescue Society).
 The ship undertook conversion work in 2021 and is provides research opportunities for Witherbys, including the undertaking of an expedition to complete a 22,000 nautical mile circumnavigation in 2021/2022 via the Cape of Good Hope and Cape Horn.
 The voyage began in December 2021 departing from Lanzarote.
 The ship then sailed to the Pacific Ocean via Cape Horn.
 By mid-February 2022, the ship had reached its halfway point of a 25,000 mile circumnavigation.
 On 16 May 2022, the ship completed its circumnavigation becoming the first sub-24m motor-powered vessel to circumnavigate the globe via the southern capes, setting a new world record for this class and voyage.
+The ship was listed for sale in 2023.

+MV Sea Ranger

+In November 2025, the company purchased Sea Ranger, a 78-meter former salvage and research vessel.
+The vessel is intended to support their publications and carry out shipboard research.
+The vessel was formerly named Lone Ranger and was the first research ship of the Schmidt Ocean Institute.